JanssenProject/jans/docs/README.md

 - **get-config-cache**

-You can get current Cache Configuration of your Janssen Server by performing this operation.
+You can get the current Cache Configuration of your Janssen Server by performing this operation.

 ```commandline
 /opt/jans/jans-cli/config-cli.py --operation-id get-config-cache